 I can choose to be miserable and ruin our evening by having a knock down drag out fight, yet again, about his "refusal" to pick up those socks.
 Or I can choose to say nothing, pick up the socks for him and enjoy my evening with my hubby.

 So can you.
-Of course, you can also choose, at some point, to tell hubby how important it is to you that he picks up those socks daily.
-You've probably already told him about it.
+Of course, you can also choose ( and in my opinion really SHOULD choose), at some point, to tell hubby how important it is to you that he picks up those socks daily.
+But, you've probably already told him about it.
 Over and over.

 Some things just aren't worth fighting over and bringing tension to a marriage.